shadow-1310/obsedian_notes/105-Construct Binary Tree from preorder and inorder.md

 #### pseudo code
 - 0th index of preorder will give current node
-- the n find position of this current node val in inorder
+- then find position of this current node val in inorder
 	- this position will split the values for left and right subtree for inorder list
 	- then same number of left subtree will be selected sequentially from 1st index of preorder list and rest to right subtree
 - recursively call the function
 #### mistakes
+- split the preorder also, remember how to split
 #### code snippet
 ```python